Terminal High Altitude Area Defense: Europe and the Middle East

+During a visit to Qatar on 14 May 2025, US President Donald Trump announced an agreement for Qatar to acquire $42 billion worth of advanced military equipment from the US.
+A prominent part of this agreement covers the acquisition of THAAD systems to enhance Qatar's missile air defense capabilities.

 Japan

-In November 2015, Japanese Defense Minister Gen Nakatani said he would consider the U.S. deploying the THAAD in Japan to counter the threat of North Korean ballistic missiles.
 By October 2016, Japan was considering procuring either THAAD or Aegis Ashore to add a new missile defense layer.
-In May 2017 it was reported that Japan government officials now favor the Aegis Ashore system as it comes with a wider coverage area, which would mean fewer units needed to protect Japan, and it is also cheaper.
+In May 2017, it was reported that Japan government officials now favor the Aegis Ashore system as it comes with a wider coverage area, which would mean fewer units needed to protect Japan, and it is also cheaper.

-At the Center for a New American Security 2017 conference, citing publicly available sources and simulations of strikes against US bases in Asia, two Navy Fellows, Commanders Shugart and Gonzalez, USN noted that two more Patriot batteries, two more Aegis ships, and five more THAAD batteries would counter China's published SRBM (short-range) and MRBM (medium-range) capabilities against Japan.
+At the Center for a New American Security 2017 conference, citing publicly available sources and simulations of strikes against US bases in Asia, two Navy Fellows, Commanders Shugart and Gonzalez, noted that two more Patriot batteries, two more Aegis ships, and five more THAAD batteries would counter China's published SRBM (short-range) and MRBM (medium-range) capabilities against Japan.

 Russia has opposed the missile acquisitions and fears that the US will have access to the management of Aegis Ashore missile defense complexes after their deployment in Japan.
 "We do not know of any cases anywhere in the world when the United States deployed its weapons and transferred control over them to the country in whose territory it all happened.
 I very much doubt that they will make an exception and in this case," concluded the Russian Foreign Minister.

 In 2020, Japan suspended plans to acquire the Aegis Ashore system.
 The Japanese government said that they were concerned about environmental issues caused by the system dropping spent boosters.
-Local citizens of the areas chosen to place the system also protested the acquisition, saying that such placement would guarantee strikes on their homes during wartime.
-As of 2020 the Japanese government had not made it clear whether or not they would re-evaluate purchasing THAAD systems.
+Local citizens of the areas chosen to place the system also protested the acquisition, saying that such placement would guarantee strikes on their homes during wartime. the Japanese government had not made it clear whether or not they would re-evaluate purchasing THAAD systems.